atharvk542/connect_four/README.md

 # connect 4

-it doesn't work with random players yet but i will maybe implement that later

-also there is no input handling or error checking at all so please be nice to it
+there is no input column handling at all so be nice to it

+change between a MinimaxChooser and a HumanChooser in `player_choosers` in `main.py`

+RL chooser is WIP